randomknowledge/rqworker_dashboard/Readme.md

 ```

-Add this to your project's `settings.py`.
+Add this to your project's `settings.py` and add rqworker_dashboard to INSTALLED_APPS.
-Those are also the default settings.
+Those are also the default settings:

 ```python
 RQ_DASHBOARD_SETTINGS = {